CMA Awards 2022: Everything you need to know for Country Music’s Biggest Night

 Single of the Year nominees:

-- “Never Wanted To Be That Girl” – Carly Pearce and Ashley McBryde
+- “Never Wanted To Be That Girl” by Carly Pearce and Ashley McBryde

 Song of the Year nominees: